OneDevGuy/mogwai-api/README.md

 GET /getblock/:height/:numblocks

-Success: _Return JSON string repesenting a single block (or array of blocks) at the specified height or at current block height_
+Success: _Return JSON string repesenting a single block (or array of blocks if numblocks is passed in) at the specified height or at current block height_

 Error: _Return error string "Block height out of range" or "Invalid block count"_